takumi-ykic/NLPHelpDesk/README.md

 # NLPHelpDesk

-Ticket management system using Natural Language Process [Click to move NLP Help Desk deploying in Azure App Service.](https://nlphelpdesk-v-1.azurewebsites.net/)
+Ticket management system using Natural Language Process.
+[Click to move NLP Help Desk deploying in Azure App Service.](https://nlphelpdesk-v-1.azurewebsites.net/)

 ## Application overview

+This project aims to develop a web-based application, the "NLP Help Desk," to streamline help desk operations.
-NLP Help Desk is a web-based application designed to streamline help desk operations by automating the categorization and prioritization of incoming tickets and facilitating efficient communication between users and support staff.
-Leveraging Natural Language Processing (NLP) and Term Frequency-Inverse Document Frequency (TF-IDF) techniques, the system analyzes ticket descriptions.
+The objective is to reduce the overhead on help desk technicians by automating the categorization and prioritization of incoming tickets using Natural Language Processing (NLP) and Term Frequency-Inverse Document Frequency (TF-IDF) techniques.
+This automated system will analyze ticket descriptions, classify them into relevant help desk categories, and prioritize them, enabling technicians to focus on critical issues and respond to threats more effectively.
-The application provides distinct user roles (Technician and End-User) with role-specific functionalities for managing tickets, products, and user assignments.
+The application will provide distinct user roles (Technician and End-User) with tailored functionalities, a user-friendly interface, and a built-in chat function to facilitate communication and improve overall help desk efficiency.

 This project is structured into four main components: